 As a volunteer since the first week of Camp, Charlie has enjoyed the rewards that participation has provided.
 The role of “Ol Doc Baker” at Camp has been a wonderful addition and contrast to his role as a pediatric cardiologist at The Children’s Heart Clinic and Children’s Hospitals and Clinics of Minnesota.
 “To see our patients participating in all aspects of Camp, especially free time during waterfront, is truly amazing.”
 A native of Rochester, Minnesota, Charlie’s education has taken him from Madison, to Minneapolis, to Salt Lake City and finally to Boston.
 He served as Medical Director of Camp Odayin from 2004 through 2007, and has been practicing at The Children’s Heart Clinic since 2000.

 Over the past 20 years Jim has been the Chief Financial Officer of a number of local public companies including Children’s Broadcasting Corporation (Radio AAHS), Navarre Corporation, and Granite City Food & Brewery.
-He currently works with a local start-up company, rareEARTH Naturals.
+He currently works at ECMC Group as the SVP of Finance, as well as the CFO of Zenith Education Group, a subsidiary of ECMC.
 He has devoted a great deal of time in fundraising and promotion as the co-founder of HeartBeat 5000, a 5k walk/run that has raised over $2.5 million for Children’s Hospitals and Clinics.
 The event began after his youngest daughter, Madelyn, received a pacemaker at the age of 10 weeks old.
 Now 13 years old, Madelyn looks forward to attending Camp Odayin every summer.
 Jim received his accounting degree from the University of Iowa and has MBA degrees from the Carlson School of Management in Finance and in Marketing.

 Matt Graham, Vice Chair